dailydotdev/docs/docs/community.md

 ## Meetup
 Join our meetup group to stay informed about our monthly events featuring inspiring talks from expert developers, and updates on new releases, educational content, and giveaways.
 [Join here](https://www.meetup.com/the-monthly-dev-world-class-talks-by-expert-developers/)

-## LinkedIn
-Connect with us on LinkedIn at [daily.dev](https://www.linkedin.com/company/dailydotdev) to stay in the loop with our latest updates, announcements, and educational content, as well as engage with our community.

 ## Feedback
 Have feedback, questions, or feature requests?
 [Submit it here](https://daily.dev/feedback) and let us know how we can improve your daily.dev experience!